prototyp3-dev/token-prices/README.md

 After the `token-prices` contract was deployed and the Cartesi Node is running the application is ready and users can finally interact with it.
 The procedure for interacting is as follows:

 1. On Remix IDE, execute the `set_dapp_address` method of the `token-prices` contract to set the rollup contract address.
 This step is to allow the layer-1 contract to send inputs to the Cartesi Rollups.
+2. Execute the `pricesToRollups` (Chainlink or Uniswap) method to feed the prices to the Cartesi DApp.
+3. Check the notice with the token prices produced by the Cartesi DApp using the [frontend-console](https://github.com/cartesi/rollups-examples/tree/main/frontend-console).